alexmaccalman/openaiquickstart/README.md

 3. Update the `<your-registry-info>` placeholders in the `azure-deploy.sh` script with your container registry information.
 4. Run the deployment script: `./azure-deploy.sh`

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).